Budgens: Corporate identity

-Currently, there is no official record of previous corporate identities used by this company.
 As the supermarket concept developed in the United Kingdom in the 1950s, the appearance of the brand names developed as well and were designed to be colourful, eye catching and distinctive.
 Budgens adopted a colour scheme during the end of the 1960s, which incorporated orange as the base colour, very popular at the time.
 The shops were branded simply as 'Budgen', a progression from 'Budgen & Co.
 Ltd.', in a unique white font on the orange background.

 A distinctive logo was also used for the 'Budgen' branding, which incorporated a tulip (symbolising freshness) depicted in orange and white on a brown rounded square background.
-The orange 'Budgen' corporate identity was used from 1969 to 1989.
+The orange 'Budgen' corporate identity was used from 1969–1989.

 Budgen was subsequently rebranded 'Budgens' around 1990.
 The orange gave way to a white background, the tulip logo disappeared and the font was changed to a handwriting style scribble, in orange, underlined in green.
 This was used until around 1997, when the identity was replaced with a dark green colour scheme with 'Budgens' in white capital letters.
 This identity was later replaced again with a lighter two-tone green background, with the 'Budgens' device now depicted in a lower case font.